UncleTat39/Rasbperry_Pi_OCR_and_TTS/README.md

 Use Raspberry Pi 5 with Paddle OCR and Ekho TTS to build a read-aloud system that supports Cantonese, Mandarin and other Chinese dialects.

 Python version:3.11.2 can run this project.
+And I use USB camera.

 Install Ekho environment for Raspberry Pi: